Pierfrancesco Chili

 Pierfrancesco 'Frankie' Chili, (born 20 June 1964 in Bologna, Italy) is a former motorcycle racer who competed in the Superbike World Championship and the 250 cc and 500 cc classes in Grand Prix.
-In September 2020 he confirmed he was suffering from Parkinson's disease.
+In September 2020, he confirmed he was suffering from Parkinson's disease.

-In the World Superbike championship he had a record number of starts, as well as 10 poles and 17 wins.
+In the World Superbike championship, Chili had a record number of starts, as well as ten poles and 17 wins.
 He retired at the end of the season.
 Chili also won the 125cc European Championship in 1985.

 500 cc

 Chili spent several years on a Gallina HB Honda, with some works backing.
 He won the 1989 Nations motorcycle Grand Prix when most of the top riders didn't race due to the track being too slippery due to rain, but was generally upper-midfield at best.
-His best championship finish was 6th in 1989.
+His best championship finish was sixth in 1989.

 250 cc

-Chili stepped down to 250s, finishing 3rd overall in 1992.
+Chili stepped down to 250s, finishing third overall in 1992.